To learn more about the enrollment process

-After the Enrollment Process is complete, our VDCI Program Manager will reach out to you to Welcome you to the VDCI Technology Certificate Program, to discuss required and elective course options and to answer any other questions you might have.
+After the Enrollment Process is complete, our VDCI Program Manager will reach out to you to Welcome you to the VDCI Technology Certificate Program, to discuss your schedule, your required and elective course options and to answer any questions you might have.

 Vocational Students will be automatically placed in a VDCI “trial period” for six weeks or until their first two courses in the Program have been successfully completed with a "C-" (70%) or better.
 These courses must include one required introductory level and one required intermediate level course required for the completion of the student’s certificate program.

 - Our technology certificate programs are nationally accredited; therefore, we adhere to the following expectations: